Sonatype CLM for Maven

 If you right-click on the pom.xml file, you can choose Run Maven and Goals to open the Run Maven dialog.
 Enter the configuration as displayed and don’t forget to select Remember as: providing a name.
 This will allow you to simply start this defined configuration from the Run Maven context menu of the

-After pressing OK the defined Maven execution will start and display the output including any error messages and the link to the produced report in the IQ Server in the Output window.
+After pressing OK the defined Maven execution will start and display the output including any error messages and the link to the produced report in Lifecycle in the Output window.
 Policy violations can be configured to result in a build failure.